One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Introduction

 \textbf{(I) Theory}.
-Inspired by the successful distillation of ResShift achieved by SinSR and recent progress in the distillation of image-to-image diffusion models \cite{he2024consistency}, we propose a novel objective for the 1-step distillation of the diffusion-based SR model and derive its tractable version.
-Motivated by ResShift's superior perception-distortion trade-off across SOTA diffusion-based models and its mathematically justified diffusion process, we build our method on top of it and name our method as \textbf{RSD}: \textbf{R}esidual \textbf{S}hifting \textbf{D}istillation.
+Inspired by SinSR and recent image-to-image DM distillation methods \citep{he2024consistency,gushchin2025inverse}, we propose a novel objective for 1-step distillation of diffusion SR models in \textbf{discrete time} and derive its tractable version.
+We show the difference between the proposed objective and the VSD objective.
+Motivated by ResShift's good perception-distortion trade-off across DMs and its justified diffusion process, we build our method on top of it and name it \textbf{RSD}: \textbf{R}esidual \textbf{S}hifting \textbf{D}istillation.

 \textbf{(II) Practice}.
-We show that our models trained with the proposed objective combined with additional supervised losses notably surpass the teacher's results on the real world SR problem for various perceptual metrics, including LPIPS \cite{zhang2018unreasonable}, CLIPIQA \cite{Wang_Chan_Loy_2023}, and MUSIQ \cite{ke2021musiq}.
-Our method aims to improve the compromise between fidelity, perceptual quality, and computational efficiency for diffusion real-world SR models in several aspects, see \lcl{Fig.~\ref{fig:related_works_spyder}} and Tab.~\ref{tab:effectiveness}: \begin{enumerate} \item \textbf{Perceptual quality}.
-Compared to the other 1-step distillation-based method for ResShift - SinSR - our method achieves better perceptual quality on synthetic and real-world benchmarks for the blind SR problem. \item \textbf{Fidelity quality}.
-Compared to the other 1-step diffusion SR model, which is based on pre-trained T2I models - OSEDiff - our method provides competitive perceptual results or even surpasses it while having better fidelity. \item \textbf{Computational efficiency}.
-Similarly to SinSR, to bring diffusion models closer to real-time SR applications, our method suggests an alternative algorithm for the 1-step distillation of ResShift model, leading to lower computational budget compared to T2I-based SR models. \end{enumerate}
+We show that RSD, trained with the proposed objective, outperforms the teacher for the Real-ISR problem in multiple perceptual metrics, including LPIPS \citep{zhang2018unreasonable}, CLIPIQA \citep{Wang_Chan_Loy_2023}, and MUSIQ \citep{ke2021musiq}.
+We show that our discrete-time RSD objective substantially outperforms the related continuous-time IBMD objective \citep{gushchin2025inverse} for the Real-ISR problem in perceptual metrics, as well as in computational training and inference costs (Appendix \ref{app:ibmd_only}).
+Our method improves the trade-off between fidelity, perceptual quality, and computational efficiency for Real-ISR with DMs in several aspects, as shown in Figure~\ref{fig:teaser_summary} and Table~\ref{tab:effectiveness}: \begin{enumerate}[leftmargin=0.3cm, itemindent=0.3cm] \item \textbf{Perceptual quality}.
+Compared to SinSR, the other 1-step ResShift distillation method, RSD achieves better perceptual results on synthetic and Real-ISR benchmarks. \item \textbf{Performance-efficiency trade-off}.
+Compared to the T2I-based 1-step diffusion SR model of OSEDiff, our method achieves competitive perceptual quality while requiring substantially lower computational cost and budget, bringing diffusion SR closer to real-time applications. \end{enumerate}

-\section{Related work}
+\section{Related Work}